-Don’t want to write them yourself?
+Don’t want to write posts yourself?

 - Buy pre-written done-for-you health articles.
-You can see the articles in the Credible Health Blog shop here.
+You can see the articles in the Credible Health Blog Shop here.

 - Outsource to a writer.
 Here’s what’s involved and how to hire and work with a writer here.

-Love writing and can’t stop?
+Love creating lifestyle and wellness content and can’t stop?

 If you’re inspired to keep creating, don’t stop at one.
 If things are flowing, don’t break the flow once you’ve met your quota.
 Keep going and finish another one or two posts (this is “batch creation”).
 Here’s the secret: Don’t publish more than usual.
-Save any extra drafts you create for those weeks you’re too busy, taking a break, or just not inspired.
+Save any extra drafts you create for those weeks when you’re too busy, taking a break, or just not inspired.